 Fantasy football is a game predicated on predicting the outcome of another game.
 There’s no objectively superior approach to drafting your fantasy team.

-Try and make the best possible selection at every pick.
+You want to make the best possible selection at every pick.
 Some years, that may involve taking running backs early and often.
-Other years, it may involve going wide receiver heavy.
+In other years, it may involve going wide receiver-heavy.
 There will even be situations where an early-round tight end appears to be the optimal move.